ChenZhu-Xie/xczphysics_SilverBullet/Library/xczphysics/CONFIG/Nearest_Pattern/Unwrap.md

 end

 command.define{
-  name = "Cursor: Unwrap and Copy Nearest", description = "Remove the formatting of the nearest pattern, keep only the content, and copy it.", key = "Alt-Shift-C", -- 您可以根据需要修改快捷键 run = function()
+  name = "Cursor: Unwrap Nearest Pattern", description = "Remove the format of the nearest pattern", key = "Alt-w", run = function()
     local match = findNearestInlinePattern()
     if not match then